mdrorum/advancedprogramming/lectures/lecture2/README.md

 - modify the code in github and program the comparison (take more samples).
 - upload results to your github account
 - write a Makefile for the code.
+- Create the loops that the exercise doesn't implement
+- Transform loops in the exercise to ranged loops